vacu9708/Study-records/Database/Normalization/readme.md

 ## 2nd normal form
 A column should not be able to be decided by only one element of a tuple primary key.<br>
 In the 1st normal form, the **hobby** can be found with the **name** and **age**(primary key)<br>
-But the **name**, which is part of the primary key, alone can decide the **country*. (can also be called "the primary key does not satisfy functional dependency)<br>
+But the **name**, which is a part of the primary key, can alone decide the **country**. (can also be called "the primary key does not satisfy functional dependency)<br>

-To solve this problem, the table should be split into 2 tables..<br>
+To solve this problem, the table should be split into 2 tables.<br>

 |name|age|hobby
 |---|---|---|